brightec/RateTheApp-Android/README.md

   />
 ```

-## Changing behaviour
+### Changing the behaviour

-## Installation

-Clone this repo and add to your Android Studio project as a Library Module.
+TODO

 ## Project Structure

 This project is made up of

-- a *ratetheapp folder* - an Android Library containing the custom View and
-- an *app folder* a demo app showing what the RateTheApp looks like and how you can use it and customise it.
+- an *app folder*  - containing a demo app with code examples showing how to use and customise RateTheApp
+- a *ratetheapp folder* - an Android Library containing the RateTheApp Android View

+## Installation

+Clone this repo and import the *ratetheapp* folder as a Library Module in your Android Studio project.

 ## Contributors